Racetrack Playa: Sailing stones

+An observation from the early 1970s calls the current thinking into question.
+During April or May 1972 or 1973, rocks up to 0.25 m in length were spotted moving purely owing to high winds on the wet playa surface.
+This calls into question the notion that strong winds and a water-slickened playa surface were both required for boulder movement on Racetrack Playa.

+While recent observations have indicated movement by wind alone and by wind operating on small sheets of ice, many features of the phenomena, particularly those involving bigger ice sheets, still require additional investigation.

 The 2017 documentary Principles of Curiosity explores as its central theme the story of how the sailing stones' movement had been a mystery which came to be solved using the scientific method and critical thinking.

 Islands

 Two islands of bedrock outcrops rise dramatically above the playa's surface at its northern end.
 The larger landmark is The Grandstand, a 73 ft high dark quartz monzonite outcrop, rising in dramatic contrast from the bright white surface of the Racetrack.
-The second 'island' feature is a smaller carbonate outcrop.
+The second "island" feature is a smaller carbonate outcrop.

 Springs

 There are three areas of aligned depressions (intermittent springs) in the playa.